Hexagram 47困Oppression

 — Legge (1882)

 Line 3 is the catastrophic centre of the hexagram and one of the bluntest verdicts in the I Ching.
-Three failures stack at this position. 困于石 — straitened before a frowning rock; the obstacle in front of the actor is immovable and the actor has refused to recognise it. 據于蒺蔾 — laying hold of thorns; what the actor reaches for as support produces fresh injury. 入于其宮,不見其妻 — entering his palace, not seeing his wife; the actor returns to the home base expecting refuge and finds that the very relationship that was supposed to hold them has dissolved.
+Three failures stack at this position. 困于石 — straitened before a frowning rock; the obstacle in front of you is immovable, and you have refused to recognise it. 據于蒺蔾 — laying hold of thorns; what you reach for as support produces fresh injury. 入于其宮,不見其妻 — entering his palace, not seeing his wife; you return to the home base expecting refuge and find that the very relationship that was supposed to hold you has dissolved.
 The single-character verdict is 凶 — evil — the hexagram's most severe judgement, and the only such verdict in the entire reading.

-The decision-relevant translation is the picture of the founder who has been told the wall is immovable and who keeps walking into it; the executive who responds to the lost authority by gripping the team harder and producing the team's departure; the leader who returns to the partner expecting domestic stability while the partner has already left.
+The decision-relevant translation is the picture of the researcher who has been told the approach is a dead end and keeps running the same experiment; the manager who answers lost authority by gripping the team harder and drives the team out the door; the person who comes home to a partner expecting stability while the partner has already left.
 The hexagram is honest that the three failures at line 3 are not independent accidents; they are the structural consequence of a single error — the refusal to recognise that the situation is genuinely exhausted, and the attempt to substitute force for the missing resource.
 Reading line 3 cleanly is the most important interpretive move in the entire hexagram.
-The actor who recognises that the rock is immovable does not need to lay hold of the thorns; the actor who lays down the grip on the team does not return home to the empty palace.
+Recognise that the rock is immovable and you no longer need to grab the thorns; loosen the grip on the team and you do not come home to the empty palace.
 The corrective is severe in its honesty: the situation is not workable at the present force, and the only response that does not produce the line-3 verdict is to stop trying to work it.

 來徐徐,困于金車,吝,有終。